magomimmo/modern-cljs/doc/tutorial-07.md

-You're now ready to launch your samples from `modern-cljs` directory as usual (e.g. `$ lein ring server`, `lein cljsbuild auto` and `lein trampoline cljsbuild repl-listen`) and then to visit the debugging, pre-production and production versions of above pages.
+You're now ready to launch your samples from `modern-cljs` directory as usual (e.g. `$ lein ring server`, `lein cljsbuild auto` and `lein trampoline cljsbuild repl-listen`) and then to visit the debugging, pre-production and production versions of the above pages.

 Take into account that using the browser as an [evaluation environment][3] is discouraged.
 If you try to evalutate a